-The floor area of an attached accessory dwelling unit is limited to 800 sq ft.
+The floor area of an attached accessory dwelling unit is limited to 800 sq ft or 75% of the floor area of the primary structure, whichever is less.
 The measurements are based on the floor areas of the primary and accessory dwelling units after completion of the accessory dwelling unit.
 This maximum size standard does not apply when the basement of a primary dwelling unit is converted to an accessory dwelling unit and the primary dwelling unit has been on the site for at least 5 years.